solita/solita.github.com/_posts/2016-06-02-what-is-elegant-code.md

   about things that make code easier to produce, read, understand and maintain irrespectible of the programming culture.
 tags:
-- brevity
+- Brevity
-- simplicity
+- Simplicity
-- complexity
+- Complexity
-- maintainability
+- Maintainability
-- productivity
+- Productivity
-- culture
+- Culture
-- computer science
+- Computer science
-- functional programming
+- Functional programming
-- graph
+- Graph
-- programming
+- Programming
-- software design
+- Software design
 ---

 Many of my fellow coders, both colleagues and friends, have recently discussed a lot the writing of elegant code and how important it is that your code is elegant.
 Of course, this is a very welcome development of attitudes.
 However, it still bugs me sometimes: what do all these people _mean_ by elegant code?